transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 This generalizes so that an infinite sequence of ɔ ≡ —(¬(—(...))) only containing ɔ is thus simply ɔ.
 In other words, no matter how hard we try to define nothingness (ɔ) through inherently limited representations of nothingness itself, due to The Gap, we won't get anywhere concrete, as the result is simply ɔ.

+This is rather technical, yet important.
+In simpler terms, yet still nuanced, this is saying that:

+* Writing endless descriptions of silence can never *capture* the totality of silence itself.
+Written descriptions can't *be* silence; this is impossible by definition for representation.
+* It's like writing a 2,000 page thesis about silence.
+No matter how many words we use, we haven't added anything to silence itself: we've just created more complex representations that point back to it.
+* We could add another 2,000 pages, with sophisticated acoustic analyses and philosophical treatises, and it wouldn't bring us any closer to capturing the totality of silence itself.
+* After all this elaborate verbalization, what do we *truly* know *of* silence?
+Nothing.
+That is, ɔ.
+Because the absence of all sound (ɔ) can't be captured by any configuration of words (representations of ɔ).
+That is, we know nothing about the direct experience *of* silence, and nothing about the essence of silence *as* silence.
+But we do know lots *about* silence!
+* We *can* certainly *represent* silence.
+But we can't *capture* it, that is, we can't create a representation that contains all properties of ɔ.
+As an analogy, absolute zero can be easily defined as a concept, by representation, but quantum uncertainty ensures we can never actually measure it, and the act of measurement itself adds energy to the system, moving it away from absolute zero.

 Furthermore, what happens if we try to substitute ɔ on one side?
 We get the following:

 **ɔ ≡ —(¬(—(—(τ))))** [by substitution]<br/>